Taxation of state pension

 The increases in the main rates of CGT, and the two-stage increase in the rate for Business Asset Disposal Relief and Investors’ Relief, are forecast to raise £90 million in 2024/25, rising to £1.44 billion in 2025/26.

-Provision to make these changes to CGT is included in the Finance Bill 2024‑25, which was introduced on 6 November 2024 (specifically, clauses 7-12 with schedules 1-2 of the bill).
+Provision to make these changes to CGT was included in the Finance Bill 2024‑25, which was introduced on 6 November 2024.
+These provisions now form sections 7-12 and schedules 1-2 of the Finance Act 2025.

 This briefing discusses the development of CGT since 2008.
 Two Commons Library briefing papers discuss the development of the tax up to this point: